 Number of highly probably paths reveals interactions (connections) that occur at a certain value.
-For example, when Number of highly probable paths was 10, a read node was revealed.
-When this value was 8, the red node was not present.
+For example, when Number of highly probable paths was 10, the red node was revealed, however, when Number of highly probable paths was 8, it was hidden.

 On your graphs page, you will see buttons at the top of the page called "My Graphs", "Shared with me" and "Public graphs".